 The NIH Investment Agreement provides NIH with certain board nomination rights determined based on the percentage of the Company's Class A common stock beneficially owned by NIH as of the closing of the NIH Investment.
 On July 20, 2017, pursuant to the NIH Investment Agreement, the Company's Executive Chairman and Founder, Vincent J. Viola, resigned as Executive Chairman and was appointed as Chairman Emeritus, Robert Greifeld was appointed as the new Chairman and Glenn Hutchins was appointed as a member of the Company's board of directors.
-Additionally, for so long as NIH beneficially owns at least 50% of its shares of the Company's Class A common stock held as of the closing of the NIH Investment, NIH is entitled to nominate two directors to serve on the Company's Class A common stock held as of the closing of the NIH Investment, NIH is entitled to nominate one director.
-In addition, for so long as NIH is entitled to nominate one director, NIH is entitled to certain pre-emptive rights with respect to issuances of the Company's class A common stock owned by NIH at the time of such issuance.
+Additionally, for so long as NIH beneficially owns at least 50% of its shares of the Company's Class A common stock held as of the closing of the NIH Investment, NIH is entitled to nominate two directors to serve on the Company's Class A common stock held as of the closing of the closing of the NIH Investment, NIH is entitled to nominate two directors to shares of the Company's Class A common stock held as of the closing of the closing of the NIH Investment, NIH is entitled to nominate two directors to serve on the Company's Class A common stock held as of the closing of the closing of the NIH Investment, NIH is entitled to nominate two directors to serve on the Company's Class A common stock held as of the closing of the closing of the NIH Investment, NIH is entitled to nominate one director.
+In addition, for so long as NIH is entitled to nominate one director, NIH is entitled to certain pre-emptive rights with respect to issuances of the Company's equity securities, subject to customary exceptions, based on the percentage of the Company's Class A common stock owned by NIH at the time of such issuance.